TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/current_sense/sdfm_nc_examples.md

 These examples demonstrate both trigger-based and continuous normal current sampling.
 The examples support Normal Current, Over Current, and Fast Detect configurations.

-There are four different examples based on the number of %SDFM channels and the mode of Normal Current sampling.
+There are three different examples based on the number of %SDFM channels and the mode of Normal Current sampling.

 > **Note:** Normal Current trigger mode examples do not support Over Current.